marbuthnott/hide_and_go_beetroot/README.md

 ## INTRODUCTION

-Introducing Hide And Go Beetroot, a virtual reality game where you'll have to navigate the maze and find the leek before the time runs out.
+Introducing Hide And Go Beetroot, a virtual reality game where you'll have to navigate the maze and find the 3D beetroot before the time runs out.

 This game was created as the final project of the Makers Academy software engineering bootcamp.
-The game flow will take the player from a start menu scene, to the game, a scene where the player enters their name, leaderboard with a button to take the player back to the start menu.
+The game will take the player from a start menu, into the game, to a scene where the player enters their name, and will finally display a leaderboard with a button to take the player back to the start menu.
 Through the use of a maze creation algorithm every maze that the player attempts will be entirely unique.

 ## GETTING STARTED